 Dedicated trackers are available for UVXY, UVIX, VXX, SQQQ, SPXU, SOXS, and ZSL — with more tickers being added as the platform evolves.

 Enter any spike percentage and instantly pull up every historical instance where a ticker rallied that much above its running all-time low.
-Each spike is tracked as an episode — from the moment it crosses the threshold to the moment a new ATL is set — giving you a complete picture of how similar moves resolved in the past.
+Each spike is tracked as an episode — from the moment it crosses the threshold to the moment a new ATL is set — with forward return stats, win rates, and the most extreme outcomes over any holding period you choose.

 Projects how much each leveraged and inverse ETF is expected to decay over a given number of trading days or by a specific target date.
 The projections are grounded in actual historical decay rates calculated from the full price history of each product.